 With this, you can add a second layer of security, such as a PIN code or fingerprint scan, to specific apps.

 Smartphones are much easier to steal than laptops or PCs.
 With anti-theft tools, anti-malware programs limit the damage resulting from the loss of your mobile device.
 You can set an alarm to activate whenever a new SIM card is input, GPS locate your device, remotely delete files, or lock it.
 Some programs even include a camera trap, with which you can (secretly) take a picture of the person holding your phone.

 With Bitdefender's smartphone app you can remotely locate, lock, or even delete files from stolen or lost devices.

 Security & Performance

-Even the most user-friendly app with an awe-inspiring impressive package of features will mean little if the software's anti-malware engines are not up to the task of identifying and neutralizing the most complicated threats.
+Even the most user-friendly app with a huge list of features will mean little if the software's anti-malware engine isn't able to identify and neutralize complicated threats.
 Thankfully, there exist independent testing labs that regularly assess how reliable most of the programs featured in our sample are at protecting users against malware.

 Specifically, we rely on the testing results from AV-Test and AV-Comparatives, each of which regularly awards scores in the areas of security and performance.
 Security is measured largely on the number of false positives and the general identification rate for threats that a program demonstrates.

-For performance, we also add our own two cents by relating how our computer performed while a full scan was running in the background.
-Should we have noticed lag or been otherwise hampered while performing routine tasks (such as opening a browser, copying and pasting text, etc.), we'll let you know in this part of our assessment and deduct points accordingly.
+For performance, we also add our own two cents by detailing how our computer performed while a full scan was running in the background.
+Should we have noticed lag or been otherwise hampered while performing routine tasks (such as opening a browser, copying and pasting text, etc.), we'll deduct points and let you know in this part of our assessment.